valeriy-zainullin/depinstall/README.md

 Just copy this and paste into the terminal, press Enter.

 Sometimes packages you install may be "suggested" by other packages you already have in your system.
 Then `apt autoremove` won't think they are unused.
 Because they are used, for some additional functionality in other programs.
-At the moment, there is no way around that except manually deleting them.
+I recommend to use `depremove` for uninstallation, it should handle these cases.

+**Warning: you should not run two instances of depinstall/depremove at the same time from different users.
+It's not supported.
+The code of depinstall and depremove assumes there's other depinstalls, depremoves and apt jobs, while it's working.**

+Regarding apt jobs, it's sufficient that there are no apt-get jobs until installation/uninstallation stage.
+If there's an apt job at these points, apt-get will just fail to take the lock.
+And there will be no changes to your computer environment.